genomicsclass/leanpub/manuscript/plots_to_avoid.md

 ### General Principles

-General Principles

 The aims of good data graphics is to display data accurately and clearly.
-Some rules for displaying data badly:
+Some rules for displaying data *badly*:

 *  Display as little information as possible.
 *  Obscure what you do show (with chart junk).
-*  Use pseudo-3d and color gratuitously.
+*  Use pseudo-3D and color gratuitously.
-*  Make a pie chart (preferably in color and 3d).
+*  Make a pie chart (preferably in color and 3D).
 *  Use a poorly chosen scale.
 *  Ignore significant figures.